Art at the JHI

 170 St. George St., Toronto, ON, M5R 2M8

 We are grateful for the contributions of the Art Museum, both financial and in-kind, through the contribution of expertise, planning and implementation.
-The curators—Atif Mikhail Khan, Sherry Chunqing Liu and Erin Storus—are students in the MVS Curatorial Studies program at the John M. Daniels Faculty of Architecture, Landscape and Design, and have produced this show under the faculty supervision of Professor Barbara Fischer.
+The curator—Yantong Li—is a student in the MVS Curatorial Studies program at the John M. Daniels Faculty of Architecture, Landscape and Design, and has produced this show under the faculty supervision of Professor Barbara Fischer.

 The Art Museum team that made this exhibition possible, extending their normal frame of work, includes: